The Bankrate promise

 H&R Block offers four online tax-filing options: Free Online, Deluxe, Premium and Self-Employed.

 - Self-Employed: Freelancers and gig workers can report self-employment income on Schedule C using the Deluxe or Premium editions.
-However, small-business owners will need to upgrade to the Self-Employed ($109.99) version if they want to claim business expenses and report all business deductions and asset depreciation.
+However, small-business owners will need to upgrade to the Self-Employed ($85) version to claim business expenses and report all business deductions and asset depreciation.

 Who should use H&R Block’s tax service